 Canyoneering in America is at least several hundred years old, but during the late 20th century, canyoneering became popular with aging climbers who had the skills and penchant for exploring some of the world’s loneliest places.
 Word spread via guidebooks and the media, and by 2000, canyoneering was one of the fastest growing adventure sports.

 For a deeper dive into the principles and practices of canyoneering, take a one-day or multi-day class in canyoneering.
-These are led by master guide Dave Black, and take place in a wet rainforest canyon on Maui.
-Classes cover the full range of canyoneering subject matter, with lots of hands-on practice, from introductory to advanced, plus the availability of specialty classes in wilderness rescue and first aid.
+Classes cover the full range of canyoneering subject matter, with lots of hands-on practice, from introductory to advanced, plus the availability of specialty classes.
 Have something special in mind?
-Learn more about canyoneering classes here or call 808.270.1500.
+Call 808.270.1500 to learn more.